 Submitted papers should strictly follow the instructions to LNCS authors.
-Maximum regular camera-ready paper length allowed is 10 pages.
+Maximum submitted paper length allowed is 10 pages.
+Maximum regular camera-ready paper length allowed is 8 pages.
+Authors of accepted papers can require up to two additional pages by paying additional fees.
 Submitted papers will be thoroughly reviewed by members of the Invited Session Program Committee for quality, correctness, originality and relevance.
 Submitted papers may be accepted for oral or poster presentation.
 Notification and reviews will be communicated via e-mail.
 All accepted papers must be presented by one of the authors, who must register.

-Papers (deadline April 15, 2011) should be submitted in PDF or Postscript format using the PROSE Invited Session Paper Submission System, and selecting the Invited Session IS27 Advanced Knowledge-based Systems.
+Papers (deadline March 15, 2008) should be submitted in PDF or Postscript format using the PROSE Invited Session Paper Submission System, and selecting the Invited Session IS17 Advanced Knowledge-based Systems.

-Authors of selected papers from the track will be invited to submit an extended version of their paper to a special issue of a top-quality international journal.
-During the previous editions, selected papers have been invited to special issues of Data & Knowledge Engineering, Elsevier.
+Authors of selected papers from the track will be invited to submit an extended version of their paper to a special issue of Data & Knowledge Engineering, Elsevier.

 Program Committee Chair